phillipsweeney/collegejavascript/README.md

+#collegecoding.com

-Class:  Javascript for Undergrads [DISCUSSION DRAFT] Course Number: 99999999999
+Class:  Javascript for Undergrads [DISCUSSION DRAFT]

+Course Number: 99999999999

 Semester: Summer 2025

-Prerequisites:  Coursera:  Programming Foundations with JavaScript, HTML and CSS (Duke University) [ https://www.coursera.org/learn/duke-programming-web ]
+Prerequisites:  Coursera: [xxxx] Programming Foundations with JavaScript, HTML and CSS (Duke University) [ https://www.coursera.org/learn/duke-programming-web ]

 Text Book: Eloquent JavaScript A Modern Introduction to Programming - by Marijn Haverbeke - ISBN-10: 1-59327-950-7 - Full Book:  https://www.kea.nu/files/textbooks/humblelearn2code/eloquentjavascript3rdedition.pdf (Free Download)
-Coursera Course:  [TBD] [Google, AWS, MSFT]
+Coursera Course:  [Google, AWS, MSFT will provide.]
-Course Website/GitHub Repo: [TBD]
+Course Website/GitHub Repo: collegecoding.com https://github.com/phillipsweeney/collegejavascript
 Description:  This course will be an introduction to Coding using Javascript for Undergraduate Students.
 This course may be the most important course you ever take.
 The goal of this course is to teach quickly how to manipulate data using Javascript at the college level for many data bound use cases...
 The course will have reference and assistance for building your own custom data driven applications.
 At the end of the course you will be a PSU & Google Certified full-stack developer.
 The course will thoroughly teach setup, basic GUI design, Server side API development, JSON data manipulation, File Persistence, basic data engineering using Javascript and SQL.
 The course uses standard 2-tier, full-stack development environment from the first lesson, and assumes basic prerequisite setup of the dev environment and access to the internet.
 It Also assumes basic understanding of javascript, html and css.
-Course Goals: Certified Google "College JavaScript" Certificate.
+Course Goals: Certified Google AWS Engineer.
 Each student is required to have a working portfolio of a data application available on the internet that performs CRUD on a private data sources and use of 3rd party data source.  the student will have confidence and understanding working with datasets and performing basic data management(CRUD) on the data.
 Each student should be able to present a final working software application by the end of the courser.

 Setup: